nraptis/EncryptionTools/README.md

 MarshallCipher<br />
 Uses a mask to generate a large key from the bits matching the mask.<br />
 The key is applied to the bits which are opposite of the mask.<br />

+MistyCipher<br />
+Uses internal rotating mask to generate a large key from the bits matching the mask.<br />
+The key is applied to the bits which are opposite of the rotating mask.<br />

+MeganCipher<br />
+Uses a mask and internal rotating mask to generate a large key from the bits matching the mask.<br />
+The key is applied to the bits which are opposite of the rotating mask.<br />